 CHESLA is defined by the General Statutes as a Quasi-Public Agency.
 Provisions for Quasi-Public Agencies are codified primarily in Sections 1-120 through 1-127 of Chapter 12 of the General Statutes.
 The provisions require that an annual compliance audit be performed addressing CHESLA's compliance with its regulations concerning affirmative action, personnel practices, the purchase of goods and services, the use of surplus funds, and the distribution of loans, grants and other financial assistance.
-Effective July 1, 2004, Public Act 03-133, as codified in Section 1-122 of the General Statutes, required that the Auditors of Public Accounts perform or contract out such audits.
+Effective July 1, 2004, Section 1-122 of the General Statutes requires that the Auditors of Public Accounts perform or contract out such audits.
 This is our report on our audit of CHESLA's compliance with these requirements during the audited period.